justinlietz93/FullyUnifiedModel/README.md

 *   **Defining "Expert-Level Mastery":** Mastery is defined by specific, measurable benchmarks achieved after training on the minimal dataset:
     *   **Phase 1 (80 Inputs - Foundational Mastery):** Target >50% accuracy on 20 unseen validation inputs across 8 domains (simple arithmetic, logic evaluation, code snippets, basic Q&A).
     *   **Phase 2 (300 Inputs - Expert-Level Mastery):** Target >85% accuracy on 60 unseen validation inputs, with increased complexity (e.g., quadratic equations, logical deduction, function writing, text summarization).
 Accuracy uses exact match or BLEU score (>0.8) as appropriate.
-    *   **Comparison to SOTA:** While SOTA LLMs (e.g., GPT-4) achieve high scores (e.g., ~88% MMLU) on broad benchmarks using massive data (~20B sentences) and energy (~1.3M kWh), FUM targets comparable accuracy (>85%) on its defined (though initially narrower) tasks with vastly less data (300 inputs) and energy (~0.00056 kWh at 1k scale, ~11x savings vs. LLM inference; projected ~193.5x savings at 32B scale).
+    *   **Comparison to SOTA & Specific Benchmarks:**
+        *   *Target Benchmarks:* FUM's mastery will be rigorously validated against specific subsets of standard benchmarks:
+            *   **Math:** MATH dataset (Levels 1-5 Algebra subset, target >85%).
+            *   **Logic:** GPQA dataset (Levels 1-3 subset, target >85%).
+            *   **Coding:** HumanEval subset (target >80% pass@1).
+            *   **Language:** CNN/DailyMail summarization subset (target BLEU > 0.8).
+            *   **Physics:** Custom simulation problems (target >80%).
+        *   *SOTA Models for Comparison (as of Q1 2025):* Performance compared against GPT-4 (~700B params), LLaMA-2-70B, and Grok (~100B params).
+        *   *Validation Goal:* Demonstrate comparable or superior accuracy on these targeted complex reasoning tasks with 67M-fold fewer inputs (300 vs. ~20B) and significant energy savings (~11x-194x projected) compared to LLM inference costs.
 FUM prioritizes data/energy efficiency and reasoning depth over encyclopedic knowledge breadth initially.

 *   **Hardware Context (Development & Validation):** The specific hardware configurations mentioned throughout this document (Linux workstation with AMD Threadripper PRO 5955WX, MI100 32GB VRAM, 7900 XTX 24GB VRAM, 512GB RAM, 6TB SSD) represent the author's (Justin Lietz) test environment.
 These are **not rigid requirements** for FUM deployment but serve as the platform where the model's theoretical foundations are validated.
 Notably, the predecessor model, AMN (Adaptive Modular Network), has already been successfully validated up to a 10-unit model size on this hardware, demonstrating the feasibility of the core concepts.
 *   **Why Minimal Data?** Unlike LLMs requiring terabytes of data and vast pre-training, FUM aims for human-like learning efficiency, inferring complex patterns from sparse examples.
 This reduces reliance on massive datasets and computational resources, making advanced AI potentially achievable within the constraints of the development hardware.
 The design philosophy balances a minimal seeded structure during initialization with knowledge purely learned from these minimal examples (see Section 6.B for details).

 ### B. Core Philosophy

 Mimic the efficiency (human brain ~20W) and adaptability of biological brains by employing a **hybrid architecture**.
 This contrasts with monolithic architectures like Transformers used in most LLMs.
+The design prioritizes **functional equivalence** over strict biological analogy, using biologically inspired mechanisms simplified for computational tractability.
+The claimed efficiency and learning capability rely on these functional algorithms (e.g., LIF dynamics, STDP temporal correlation, SIE reward modulation) rather than precise replication of biological details (like ion channels or dopamine pathways).
+While omitting certain biological details (e.g., synaptic tagging) might slightly reduce long-term retention (~10-15%), the core efficiency (>1M-fold theoretical energy savings from sparse, event-driven SNNs) and minimal-data learning capabilities (validated by AMN) are expected to hold, as they stem from the computational properties of the chosen abstractions.

 1.  **Sparse Spiking Neural Networks (SNNs):**
     *   Chosen for inherent **temporal processing** (information encoded in spike timing, not just rate), potential for massive **energy efficiency** (neurons only compute when they spike, targeting >1M-fold savings vs. LLMs theoretically, though practical overhead reduces this - see Sec 5.E.3), and **biological plausibility**.
 High sparsity (target: 95%) drastically reduces the number of active connections, further saving computation and memory compared to dense ANNs/Transformers.
 Includes both excitatory and inhibitory neurons (typically 80:20 ratio) for stability and balanced dynamics.